FELIWAY cat travel tips

 to make sure they’re ready to travel too.
 You might also need to visit the vet to sort out ID or get a microchip, to make sure your cat can be easily returned to you if lost.
 It’s worth checking the location of the vet nearest your destination - just to be on the safe side!

-Help your cat feel comfortable: Everyone gets a bit homesick on holiday, and your cat is no different - so remember to bring a FELIWAY CLASSIC Diffuser on your trip.
-This will help your cat adjust to their new surroundings thanks to the “happy messages” the Diffuser releases!
-Remember to plug-in the Diffuser when you get home for at least a week to remind them they are home sweet home.
+Make Them Feel Comfortable: Everyone gets a bit homesick on holiday, and your cat is no different - so remember to bring a FELIWAY Classic Diffuser on your trip.
+This will help your cat adjust to their new surroundings thanks to the “happy messages” the diffuser releases!
+Remember to plug-in the diffuser when you get home for at least a week to remind them they are home sweet home.

 Traveling with your cat, take FELIWAY CLASSIC SprayFIND OUT MORE